Chirhi/Optimal-Landing-Zone/README.md

 # Landing zone semantic segmentation and finding optimal landing points for drone images
 This repository contains code for a semantic segmentation project using deep learning models and algorithm for finding optimal landing points on segmented regions.

-Includes: **.ipynb** (old) and **.py** files.

 **Stack:** Python, PyTorch, OpenCV, Albumentations, Segmentation Models PyTorch, scikit-learn, Matplotlib, tqdm, NumPy, SciPy

 ## Project Overview
-The goal of this project is to train a semantic segmentation model that can classify different regions in drone-captured images for uni diploma.
+The objective of this project is to develop a semantic segmentation model capable of accurately classifying various regions in images captured by drones, as part of a final qualifying project at the university.

-The model identifies and segments areas like roads, water, landing zones, markers, moving objects and obstacles.
+The model will be designed to detect and segment areas such as roads, bodies of water, landing zones, markers, moving objects, and obstacles.

-Also there is algorithm for finding points for landing based on euclidean distance transform (distance_transform_edt).
-After it calculates score for optimal landing point on criteria with weights:
+In addition, the project includes an algorithm for identifying optimal landing points using the Euclidean distance transform (distance_transform_edt).
+The algorithm evaluates potential landing sites based on a weighted scoring system, with criteria including:

-- Distance from the center of the image or from the bottom part of the image (0.4)
+- Proximity to the center or bottom part of the image (weight: 0.4)
-- Zone size (0.2)
+- Size of the landing zone (weight: 0.2)
-- Distance from zone borders (0.4)
+- Distance from the borders of the landing zone (weight: 0.4)

+This approach ensures that the chosen landing point is both safe and strategically located based on the defined criteria.

 ## Features

-- **DeepLabV3+ Model:** Utilizes the DeepLabV3+ architecture with MobileNetV2 as the backbone.
+- **FPN and MobileNetV3 Model:** Utilizes the FPN architecture with MobileNetV3-Large-Minimal as the backbone for fast inference and optimal perfomance.
-- **Image Preprocessing:** OpenCV and Albumentations for image resizing, augmentation, and normalization.
+- **Image Preprocessing:** Albumentations for image resizing, augmentation, and normalization.
 - **Multiple datasets:** Supports including multiple datasets and remapping their classes.
 - **Custom Training Loop:** Includes a custom training loop with mixed precision training, learning rate scheduler, early stopping, gradient accumulation.
 - **Point Finding Algorithm:** Includes a post-processing step to identify the optimal points in segmented regions.